Do Expats Pay Taxes in Portugal?

 Rates:

-- Dividends, interest for the non-resident company – 25%.
+interest for the non-resident company – 25%. - Dividends,

-- Royalties in favor of non-resident – 25%.
+in favor of non-resident – 25%. - Technical services – 25%.

 Full exemption from payments is allowed if it is stipulated by EU directives and bilateral agreements that allow avoiding double taxation.